Promotion should not be the first real test of a digital product.

 - What is not included?

 If the product is a starter kit, say that clearly.
-Do not imply managed service, promised outcomes, or official platform partnership.
+Do not imply managed service, guaranteed outcomes, or official platform partnership.

 4. Prepare support and refund wording